Giant Domain Walls and Intrinsic Heterogeneity in 214 Cuprate Superconductors

 At 100 K, within the CDW phase, the microstructure evolves markedly.
 Deviations from ideal tetragonal symmetry emerge as fine stripe-like orthorhombic features on the 100 -- 200 nm scale, repeating with a similar periodicity.
 These may be interpreted as nanoscale inclusions of the LTO phase embedded within the LTT matrix, likely forming to minimise the elastic energy associated with antiphase boundaries related to the octahedral tilt orientation (X$_{3}^{+}$($a;a$)/X$_{3}^{+}$($-a;a$)).
 While similar behaviour has been reported previously in LBCO, where electron microscopy revealed a fine mixture of domains with orthorhombic and tetragonal character with sizes of $\geq$ 300 \AA~that persisted well below the LTO/LTT transition to 10 K \cite{chen_low_1991, chen_micro-twin_1991}, the likely significance of this with respect to interpreting the bulk properties of these materials has apparently been overlooked in the preceding three decades.
 Additionally, their regular spatial distribution and morphology, along with the lack of correlation between $\Gamma_{4}^{+}$ and $\Gamma_{1}^{+}$(1), confirms that they are not artefacts from chemical inhomogeneities but rather reflect an intrinsic and robust microstructure.

 From the observed strain profiles, only negative $\Gamma_{4}^{+}$ is present at 100 K which constrains the domain configurations.
 The absence of positive $\Gamma_{4}^{+}$ implies that the domain sequences must be of the form X$_{3}^{+}$($-a;a$)$|$X$_{3}^{+}$($0;a$)$|$X$_{3}^{+}$($a;a$) or X$_{3}^{+}$($-a;-a$)$|$X$_{3}^{+}$($0;-a$)$|$X$_{3}^{+}$($a;-a$).
-These LTO-like inclusions will locally disrupt the CDW-stabilising LTT tilt pattern, constraining the CDW correlation length and explaining why it does not fully saturate in LESCO \cite{lee_generic_2022}.
-Such fine structural heterogeneity therefore actively shapes CDW order and may provide filamentary pathways for localised or lower-dimensional superconductivity \cite{gofryk_local_2014, xiao_evidence_2012, venditti_charge-density_2023}.
-While recent work has highlighted the crucial role of structural domain walls, particularly those originating from the LTO phase, in defining the formation and stability of CDW order in cuprates \cite{chen_charge_2019}, until now, a detailed picture of the relevant microstructure has been missing.
-The resulting fine structural heterogeneity not only coexists with CDW order but actively influences it, potentially offering a framework for the microscopic coexistence of CDW order, superconductivity and even antiferromagnetic order \cite{pratt_coexistence_2009, choi_spatially_2020}.
-Such intricate microstructural variations highlights the need for local probe techniques capable of resolving electronic behaviour at similar length scales.
-Although conductive atomic force microscopy (cAFM) is promising in this respect for certain materials, we find that anion migration in LESCO currently prevents reliable interpretation, leaving the development of robust local probe methodologies an open challenge.
+These LTO-like inclusions may locally disrupt the CDW-stabilising LTT tilt pattern, constraining the CDW correlation length and potentially explaining why it does not fully saturate in LESCO \cite{lee_generic_2022}, and suggesting that similar mesoscale heterogeneity could influence CDW correlations in other members of the cuprate family that exhibit comparable pseudosymmetry.
+Such fine structural heterogeneity likely actively shapes CDW order and may provide filamentary pathways for localised or lower-dimensional superconductivity \cite{gofryk_local_2014, xiao_evidence_2012, venditti_charge-density_2023}.
+Recent studies have emphasised the importance of structural domain walls, particularly those associated with LTO-like distortions, in governing the formation and stability of CDW order in cuprates more broadly \cite{chen_charge_2019}.
+However, a detailed description of the underlying microstructure has so far remained elusive.
+The present results help address this gap, suggesting that fine structural heterogeneity may provide a natural framework for the microscopic coexistence of CDW order, superconductivity, and even antiferromagnetic order \cite{pratt_coexistence_2009, choi_spatially_2020}.

-Our findings reveal an intrinsic, temperature-dependent structural heterogeneity in LESCO that evolves between 300 K and 100 K. This indicates that the global energy minimum is reached only through a complex spatial evolution of distortions that are intertwined with, and underpin, the electronic phase transitions.
-This picture is likely to be relevant to a broad range of electronic materials and significant for other layered perovskites, such as superconductors Sr$_2$RuO$_4$ \cite{maeno_thirty_2024} and La$_3$Ni$_2$O$_7$ \cite{ko_signatures_2025, puphal_unconventional_2024}, which also exhibit complex structural phase transitions driven by octahedral tilting, suggesting they may harbour similar heterostructures influencing their physical properties.